what is browser compatibility?

 - Keep it simple: Browser issues can often be remedied by simplifying your website code and removing anything unnecessary.
 This makes it easier for browsers to ‘translate’ the code accurately.
 But in case this doesn’t work, there are more detailed tips on overcoming browser compatibility issues in this blog.

-If you’d like help with browser compatibility or enhancing the performance of your website in any other way, please visit our website maintenance pages for more information.
-Alternatively, get in touch and we’ll be happy to help!
+If you’d like on-demand support with browser compatibility or enhancing the performance of your website in any other way, please get in touch.